huantt/commons-httpclient/README.md

-This commons API provides an simple way to call a HTTP request.
+This commons API provides a simple way to call a HTTP request.

 Let's read Unit tests to know how to use it.

+//Based on okhttp3